3dreamengine/3DreamEngine/README.md

 ```

 # Examples
 We have examples in the examples folder.
-The provided main.lua contains a demo selection.
+The provided main.lua contains a demo selection screen.

 # Credits
 - [Lamborghini model](https://www.turbosquid.com/FullPreview/Index.cfm/ID/1117798)